 One of gaming’s first big rivalries was between the SEGA Genesis and the Super Nintendo Entertainment System (SNES).
 We know that Nintendo ultimately won the rivalry, but plenty of people still enjoyed the Genesis and there were plenty of great games for the system.
 If you’re aching for some nostalgia and the Genesis is your flavor of choice, we think you’ll enjoy the best SEGA Genesis emulators for Android!
 Please note that most of these should work with Mega Drive games and a few even work with SEGA CD, SEGA Mark III, and the SEGA Master System.

-ClassicBoy bills itself as an all-in-one type of emulator.
+ClassicBoy Gold bills itself as an all-in-one type of emulator.
 It has support for PlayStation, Nintendo 64, NES, three different Game Boy, and SEGA Genesis.
 The emulator seem to work well.
 Additionally, most of the user reviews are generally positive.
 The features include local multiplayer support, customizable gamepad layouts, and the usual stuff like save and load states.
 It’s a great option for people who are looking for more than just SEGA Genesis emulators.
 You can also try it before you buy it to make sure that it works.
+This one replaced the original ClassicBoy and the developer still has some wrinkles to iron out, but given the success of the previous one, this one should get fixed up eventually.

 Price: Free / $2.99